 But no matter how much I’ve worked at it, I still see hideous Natasha in the mirror.

-Now, I admit, seeing hideousness in the mirror is something that depression can make you do, regardless as to how you actually look.
+Now, I admit, seeing hideousness in the mirror is something that depression can make you do, regardless of how you actually look.
 Moreover, I’ve found that depression uses other negative thought processes (like fatphobia) to make you feel worse about yourself.
 It’s like depression is glue, and it picks up all the negative thought patterns and sticks them into your brain.
 So, while for me, internalized fatphobia has been a longstanding issue, it’s not so prevalent when I’m not depressed.

 What Helps Getting Over Fatphobia?